 With that said, let's get on to the images.

-This blurb is scanned from one of LucasArts' later Adventurer magazines.
 The barrel of the Stormtrooper Rifle as seen here, instead of being shown at an angle as normal, is pointed straight forward, as are the weapons in DOOM.

 Thanks to a friend of mine, I was able to track down two early slideshow demos of DF, which I have made available for download here and here.

 Below are some screenshots from the first slideshow: